oculusd/openapi-definitions/README.md

 The OpenAPI definition files for OculusD.com, Inc API based on [OpenAPI version 3](https://swagger.io/docs/specification/basic-structure/).

+## Status

+This documentation is still in very active development and the actual API end-points may not exist yet or themselves very unstable as development is being done.

+Please watch out for important announcements [on our blog](https://www.oculusd.com/blog) or subscribe to notifications on this repository by [adding a watch](https://help.github.com/articles/watching-and-unwatching-repositories/).

 ## Using the Swagger UI

 The `oculusd-api.yml` file is the main file and also the one we use to edit in the Swagger Editor.
 From the editor, the